Muts256/Threat-Hunt/README.md

 Navigation Tip: Each hunt title is clickable and will take you directly to the detailed investigation.

 ### Objective
-Develop the ability to proactively detect advanced threats by analysing the system and network.
+Develop the ability to proactively detect advanced threats by analysing the system and network logs.

 Achieved by:
   - Analysing logs, telemetry, and system artifacts.